duesday/terms-mx/index.md

 To close your account, please get in touch with us.
 Any money you owe us will have to be repaid before the account can be closed.
 Once the account is closed, all your preferences will be deleted and no future bills will be paid through Duesday.

 This step cannot be undone.
-Your Duesday account will be closed and all your taps and preferences will be deleted.
+Your Duesday account will be closed and all your bills and preferences will be removed.

 We can close your account by giving you at least two months’ notice.
 We may close your account or suspend use of your app immediately if we believe you have: